 Secured and Unsecured C&I Term Loans

 Secured C&I loans are collateralized by non-real-estate assets of the business.
 The lender might require a blanket lien that uses personal collateral belonging to the business owners or directors, should a default occur.
-For a blanket lien to be effective, C&I lenders must closely monitor the owners/directors and stand ready to quickly seize and liquidate collateral, if the need arises.
+For a blanket lien to be effective, however, C&I lenders must closely monitor the owners/directors and stand ready to quickly seize and liquidate collateral, if the need arises.

 Asset-Based C&I Loans